 4. Is there a vaccine, treatment, or cure for Ebola?

-Currently, there is no vaccine to prevent Ebola, no treatment for the disease (other than treatments for its symptoms and some experimental treatments), and no cure.
-Other diseases have treatments but no vaccine and no cure (such as HIV), while still others have vaccines, but cannot be treated or cured (such as measles).
+Other diseases have treatments but no vaccine and no cure (such as HIV), while still others have vaccines and treatments (such as influenza).

 5. How deadly is Ebola?

-Ebola is one of the most deadly infectious diseases, causing death in approximately 50-90 percent of those who become infected (its estimated case-fatality rate).
-This is much higher than almost every other infectious disease included.
-Case fatality rates for other diseases are much lower, including those for influenza (less than 1%) and SARS (13-43%).
+Ebola is one of the most deadly infectious diseases we know of, causing death in approximately 50 percent of people who become infected (its estimated case-fatality rate).
+Still, case fatality rates can differ across different outbreaks, and for Ebola it has ranged from 25% to as high as 90% in previous outbreaks.
+Case fatality rates for other diseases are much lower, including those for seasonal influenza (less than 1%) and SARS (13-43%).